What happens when you lose your teeth?

 Dental implants have become more affordable in the last decade and they have become a popular choice for patients wishing to replace missing teeth.

 The benefits associated with dental implants far outweigh the costs of having this simple operation done.
+Get more information.

 The Dental Implants Procedure

 You will have to undergo a series of stress tests to determine if you’re healthy enough to have dental implants.
 This usually involves checking your normal body functions, the health condition of your mouth and the remaining teeth you have, as well as determining if your body can withstand the effects of the general anaesthesia that will be used throughout each operation.